dylanaraps/pure-bash-bible/README.md

 <!-- CHAPTER END -->

 <!-- CHAPTER START -->
-# Information about the terminal
+# INFORMATION ABOUT THE TERMINAL

 ## Get the terminal size in lines and columns (*from a script*)